pindri/ODMC_exam/report/report.md

 </work>
 ```

-A more extensive XML example document has been provided alongside the XSD. \
+A more extensive XML example document has been provided alongside the XSD.

+### Possible model expansions

+The model could be further expanded implementing the following features:

+* Sort names, useful for displaying and ordering results.
+Usual practices include placing surnames first (e.g., Ólafur Arnalds will have "Arnalds, Ólafur" as a sort name) and placing articles last (e.g., The National will have "National, The" as a sort name);
+* Images, to store album cover or artist portraits.
+The File and the Format classes can be extended to deal with image formats.
+Images could have relationships with Releases, for album covers, and Artists, for artist portraits. \

 # Interfaces and services